A Lepton-specific Universal Seesaw Model with Left-Right Symmetry: Model and Lagrangian

-We choose our parameters such that the lightest eigenvalue of this CP-even Higgs mass-squared matrix is the one corresponding to the SM-like Higgs with mass of 125 GeV, while all the other states are chosen to be much heavier.
+where the four contributions are from the top quark, $W$ boson and the two charged Higgs states respectively.
+Note that the contributions from the charged Higgs bosons are orders of magnitude lower compared to the top quark and gauge boson contributions and do not affect the $H_1\rightarrow \gamma \gamma$ branching ratio.

 The lightest charged and pseudo-scalar Higgs boson masses come out to be around a few 100 GeV while the heavier ones are around a few TeV.
 In Table~\ref{tab:hcomp} we give a list of the physical Higgs boson masses and the respective eigenstates for a sample benchmark point.
-Note that unlike the case of 2HDM models, here only the pseudoscalar and charged Higgs bosons are light while all CP even scalars turn out to be very heavy.
+Note that unlike the case of 2HDM models, here only the pseudoscalar and charged Higgs bosons are light while all other CP even scalars turn out to be very heavy.
 In addition both the light pseudoscalar and charged scalar are admixtures of the right sector scalar doublets.

+To check whether the Higgs potential is stable for our choice of benchmark points, we considered the check on the co-positive conditions for stability of the potential when the couplings are negative \cite{jpt}.
+The condition for the stability of the potential for the negative coupling $\l_{14}$ is given by

+which are easily satisfied.
+We checked the condition for $\alpha_1$ numerically, by constructing the principal sub-matrices and found that it satisfies the criteria for stability as well.